Abstract-IDE/Abstract/README.md

   logo-style -> rosh(n)i(vim)  <br>
 </div>
 <br>
-roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE. <br><br><br>
+Abstract, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE. <br><br><br>

 ![screenshot_welcome](https://raw.githubusercontent.com/shaeinst/media/main/images/github-repositories/roshnivim/roshnivim-welcom.png)